mozilla/geckodriver/README.md

         <td><code>args</code>
         <td>Array of strings
         <td>
-        <td>Command line arguments to pass to the
+        <td>Command line arguments to pass to the Firefox binary.
- Firefox binary.
-These must include the leading `--` where required e.g. `["--devtools"]`.
+          These must include the leading <code>--</code> where required e.g. <code>["--devtools"]</code>.
     </tr>
     <tr>
         <td><code>profile</code>
         <td>String
         <td>New empty profile
         <td>Base64-encoded zip of a profile directory
           to use as the profile for the Firefox instance.
           This may be used to e.g. install extensions or custom certificates.
     </tr>
 </table>